The UNO School of Public Administration has scholarships available to graduate students.

 To complete the UNO campus-wide scholarship application, complete the following steps:

-- Under the Financial Aid tab, click Financial Aid Home
+- Under the Financial Aid tab, click Apply for Scholarships.

-- Check the Opportunities tab for recommended scholarships you may be eligible to apply for
+- Check the Opportunities tab for recommended scholarships you for which you may be eligible.

 Our Campus.
 Otherwise Known as Omaha.